 ORACLE_HOME is the Oracle home directory where the gateway resides.
 To apply the new settings, stop and restart the Oracle Net Listener service.

 SID_LIST_LISTENER= (SID_LIST= (SID_DESC= (SID_NAME=PostgreSQL) (ORACLE_HOME=D:\ORACLE_HOME) (PROGRAM=dg4odbc) ) )

 Add a connect descriptor for the gateway to the

 ORACLE_HOME\NETWORK\ADMIN directory.
 The

 SID must match the value specified in the

-To access an ODBC data source, you must create a database link using a database tool, for example, SQL Developer.
-Connect to your database server in SQL Developer and execute the
+To access an ODBC data source, you must create a database link using a database tool like SQL Developer.
+Connect to your database server and execute the

 CREATE DATABASE LINK statement, as follows: